robdunn220/NFL_Schedule_Generator/README.md

 The two remaining NFC divisions are the NFC North and NFC East.
 Any of these 8 teams can be chosen as opponents, regardless of division, so lets pick the Packers and Bears.

-Lastly, lets say that the other conference division chosen is the AFC West, which is comprised of the Chiefs, Chargers, Broncos, and Raiders.
+Lastly, we need to pick a division from the other ocnference to play.
+The other conference division chosen can be the AFC West, which is comprised of the Chiefs, Chargers, Broncos, and Raiders.
 The Falcons must play each of these teams one time.

+There are a few more rules that the NFL uses, but for the scale of my project, at least as it currently exists, they are difficult to implement.
+The bye weeks are given out in a more spread out, methodical way, but it is relational to the other teams bye weeks, and at this point, I only generate the schedule for one team.

+Also, the inter-conferference divisional opponents are actually selected on a rotating schedule from year to year, but I am just randomly generating them for now.